-- If you are under 18, you do not need anyone else to consent to your abortion, but the doctor must notify an adult family member (a parent, grandparent, step-parent you live with, or legal guardian) at least 48 hours before your abortion is performed.
+- Until June 1, 2022, if you are under 18 the doctor must notify an adult family member (a parent, grandparent, step-parent you live with, or legal guardian) at least 48 hours before your abortion is performed.
 There are some exceptions where notice is not required, and you have the right to get a waiver from a court if you are not able to notify an adult family member.
 Visit ilbypass.org for more information.
 Starting on June 1, 2022, people under 18 will have the same rights as an adult to keep their abortion confidential.

 - Illinois Medicaid and most private health insurance plans are required to cover abortion care.
 If you have an Illinois based private insurance plan, use this chart to see if abortion care is covered.
 There are also private organizations that may be able to help you with abortion costs.
 Some clinics may also provide financial assistance.

 - You can get an abortion at many family planning clinics and at some doctor's offices and hospitals.